Nanabell/NoAdsHere/README.md

 Invite nah to your server: https://discordapp.com/oauth2/authorize?client_id=316009507446718465&scope=bot&permissions=273414

-Currently working features
+### Currently working features:
  - Discord Invites

-Whats being worked on ?
  - Youtube
  - Twitch

+### Planed features:
+ - (maybe) Url Shorteners
+ - More customizing for nah
+ - Discord Bot Invite Links

-Suggestions for new Sites/Services are always Welcome!
+Suggestions for new Sites/Services are always welcome!

 # Contributions
 Contributions are always and highly welcome, im only trying to help everyone but im still learning,